HassenGharbii/Extract_Data_From_Tunisian_Cars_Plates/README.md

-# License Plate Detection and OCR using Python
+# License Plate Detection with OCR and Python

 This project demonstrates a basic process for detecting license plates in images and extracting text from them using Python.
 It utilizes OpenCV for image manipulation, EasyOCR for optical character recognition, and Matplotlib for visualization.